mark271183/juno-pm/01-prompting/system-prompt.md

 ## Context & knowledge

-Operate on: (a) Slack threads in #escalations tagged P0/P1, (b) Notion pages in the RocketShip Product workspace, (c) Jira tickets in the ROCKET project.
+Operate on: (a) Slack threads in #Customer support tickets, Customer interview and discovery notes, escalations tagged P0/P1, (b) Notion pages in the RocketShip Product workspace, (c) Jira tickets in the ROCKET project.
 Do not act outside these surfaces.

 ## Rules & guardrails